History of St Richard’s Hospice

 The hospice first started in the home of Dr Jenny Bulman before moving to Castle Street in Worcester.
 Home Care services started in 1984, followed by Day Hospice and the beginnings of an educational programme in 1988.
-As the organisation grew, so did the need for larger premises and the hospice moved to Rose Hill house in Worcester which was officially opened by Her Royal Highness the Princess of Wales in May 1992.
+As the organisation grew, so did the need for larger premises and the hospice moved to Rose Hill house in Worcester which was officially opened by Diana the Princess of Wales in May 1992.

 In 2004 as hospice services continued to grow to meet demand, a £5.25m appeal was made to build a new centre with the first urgently needed specialist palliative care In-patient Unit for South Worcestershire.
 In 2006 the new St Richard’s Hospice opened in Wildwood Drive, Worcester.